GenericMappingTools/gmt/trunk/doc/rst/source/grdview.rst

 grdview
 *******

+.. only:: not man

     grdview - Create 3-D perspective image or surface mesh from a grid

 `Synopsis <#toc1>`_
 -------------------